MystenLabs/sui/doc/src/learn/how-sui-works.md

 ## Sui's approach to validating new transactions

-A lot of transactions do not have complex interdependencies with other, arbitrary parts of the state of the blockchain.
+[A lot of transactions](https://eprint.iacr.org/2019/611.pdf) do not have complex interdependencies with other, arbitrary parts of the state of the blockchain.
 Often financial users just want to send an asset to a recipient, and the only data required to gauge whether this simple transaction is admissible is a fresh view of the sender's account.
 Hence Sui takes the approach of only taking a lock - or "stopping the world" - for the relevant piece of data rather than the whole chain -- in this case, the account of the sender, which can only send one transaction at a time.
+(Note, client-side batching is available.)

 Sui further expands this approach to more involved transactions that may explicitly depend on multiple elements under their sender's control, using an [object model][Objects] and leveraging [Move][Move]'s strong ownership model.
 By requiring that dependencies be explicit, Sui applies a "multi-lane" approach to transaction validation, making sure those independent transaction flows can progress without impediment from the others.